-Empathy is a concept based on a human being process.
-In a manner of a profiler, it will be necessary to develop a deep understanding of users and their stakes, to put yourself in their positions in order to better meet their needs.
-To show empathy you must :
+“Empathy” is a conception process focused on people.
+Like a profiler would, the principle is to develop a deep understanding of users and their stakes, to put yourself in their position in order to better meet their needs.
+To show empathy you must:

-- Interact : It consists of interviewing users during planned or unplanned meetings.
-It will glean useful information for the rest of the project (personae, experience / empathy map, customer journey ...),
+- Interact: Interviewing users during planned or unplanned meetings.
+It will glean useful information for the rest of the project (personae, experience / empathy map, customer journey ...)

-- Immerse yourself : Going by this phase, it will give you the opportunity to put yourself literally in the shoes of the user which you can compare to a role play.
-Immersing yourself will force you to leave aside the preconceptions and prejudices that you may have.
-This will allow you to better understand the situations experienced by your users, and find the appropriate solutions.
+- Immerse yourself: Put yourself in the shoes of the user, leaving aside your own preconceptions and prejudices.
+That form exercise, akin to role-playing, will allow you to better understand the situations experienced by your users, and thus find appropriate solutions.